MetPX/sarracenia/doc/sr_audit.8.rst

 ==============

 When **sr_audit** is envoked with **--users**, the broker's users and exchanges are verified.
-To verify the users, the program builds a list of users by roles from the setting of **users.conf**.
+To verify the users, the program builds a list of users by *role*s.
 It also considers the standard users :   **root**, **feeder**, **anonymous** and there appropriate roles:
 **admin**, **feeder**, **subscribe**.
 After, it makes sure the users are configured on the broker.
 Missing users are added... with the permissions requiered for their role.
 Extra users,